 Again, welcome to the Department of Entomology and our graduate program.
 We hope you enjoy visiting us through this web site.
 Please see the links to the right for more information.
 If you are interested in applying as a new Masters or Ph.D. student in our department, we invite you to examine the links for Prospective Students.
 We are committed to increasing diversity in our discipline and we welcome student applications from all over the world.

 Applications can be submitted at any time.
-We will start evaluating applications on January 20, 2019 for admission Fall 2019.
+We will start evaluating applications in January for admission the following Fall.

 Please use the links in the menu on the right hand side of this page for more information about our program.
 If you have any questions or would like additional information or application materials, please do not hesitate to contact me or Tammi Pekkala-Matthews (Entomology Graduate Program Coordinator).